 21. If there be no eligible nominee, the procedure provided for in By-Laws 18, 19 and 20 shall be repeated three months later and if there again be no eligible nominee, the person then holding the office of director shall continue in office (subject to the provisions of Article 7 of the Articles of Association), until the next regular election established by these By-Laws for the Division.

-22. The election of the Vice Director shall be held at the same time as the election of the Division Director.
-The provisions of By-Laws 1, 18, 19 and 20 shall equally apply to the election for Vice Director.
-If a person is nominated for the offices of Director and Vice Director, the nomination shall be deemed for Director only and the nomination for Vice Director shall be void.
+22. The appointment of the Vice Director shall occur following the election of the Division Director.

-23. Elections for Directors and Vice-Directors shall take place according to the following schedule:
+23. Elections for Directors shall take place according to the following schedule:

 In the year 2015 and every third year thereafter there shall be elections in the Central, Hudson, New England, Northwestern, and Roanoke Divisions